 The interior is clean, modern and well-equipped to handle international travellers with plenty of prominent signage.
-Inside the arrival and departure halls you'll find all the services you could want, including numerous ATMs (bankomat), an information desk, free wifi, two currency exchange points (kantor),a Duty Free shop, hot and cold vending machines, a pharmacy, shops of all shapes and sizes, two playgrounds, a dozen restaurants (including a grill, a tapas bar, a pizza place, a bar and a wine bar) a VIP zone and nine car rental companies.
+Inside the arrival and departure halls you'll find all the services you could want, including numerous ATMs (bankomat), an information desk, free wifi, three currency exchange points (kantor), hot and cold vending machines, shops of all shapes and sizes (including duty free), one playground, a few restaurants (including a grill, a tapas bar, a pizza place, a bar and a wine bar) and numerous car rental companies.

 For a full range of Modlin Airport Transfer services check our our online guide.